 - Look, you and I both know that it’s not working out…

 - You’ve been ghosting us for a while now, sooooo…

 - We need to have the talk.
 Yep, THAT talk.

 How to implement

 - Segment your contacts based on how active they are.
-(If you’re using Sendlane, you can do this by clicking on “Lists” under your dashboard).
+(If you’re using Sendlane, you can do this by navigating to Audience > Segments under your dashboard).

 - Draft your email to these contacts.
 (Think about what sort of incentive you can offer them.
 A promo code?
 Free shipping off their next purchase?
 A gift with purchase?)